-- CHECK that the propane containers are properly fastened in place, and - 2.
+- 1. CHECK that the propane containers are properly fastened in place, and - 2.
 Turn OFF the gas at the LP bottles.
 (This disables all gas appliances and pilot lights.)

 DO NOT operate the propane system when the RV is in motion.
-Some states prohibit the use of propane appliances during travel (especially in underground tunnels).
+Some states prohibit propane appliances to be operated during travel (especially in underground tunnels).
 Make sure to know the laws for the areas where you travel.